Last Updated: April 16th 2019

-It has recently come to our attention that both our #1 pick (the FFAD7033R1) and our #2 pick (the KSTAD70B) are out of stock at most online retailers.
+It has recently come to our attention that both our #1 pick (the FFAD7033R1) and our #2 pick (the KSTAD70B) are frequently out of stock at many online retailers.

-It is therefore our recommendation that, should you need to buy a dehumidifier today, you buy the the hOmeLabs 9 Gallon (70 Pint) Dehumidifier (model no. HME020031N).
+It is therefore our recommendation that, should you need to buy a dehumidifier today and both our #1 and #2 pick are out of stock, you buy the the hOmeLabs 9 Gallon (70 Pint) Dehumidifier (model no. HME020031N).
 This dehumidifier tested very well and compares very favorably to the FFAD7033R1.
 In fact, in future updates to our site it very well may replace the KSTAD70B as our #2 recommendation and will at the very least replace the Danby DDR70A2GP as our #3 recommendation.